ACT UP: FDA

-On October 11, 1988, ACT UP had one of its most successful demonstrations (both in terms of size and in terms of national media coverage) when it successfully shut down the Food & Drug Administration (FDA) for a day.
+On October 11, 1988, ACT UP had one of its most successful demonstrations (both in terms of size and national media coverage) when it successfully shut down the Food & Drug Administration (FDA) for a day.
 Media reported that it was the largest such demonstration since demonstrations against the Vietnam War.

 Among the protestors was artist David Wojnarowicz, then HIV/AIDS positive, wearing painted jean jacket that read: "If I die of AIDS—forget burial—just drop my body on the steps of the F.D.A."— a nascent meme.
-At this action, activists demonstrated their thorough knowledge of the FDA drug approval process.
+At this action, and via their campaigning in general, activists demonstrated their thorough knowledge of the FDA drug approval process.
 ACT UP presented precise demands for changes that would make experimental drugs available more quickly, and more fairly.
 "The success of SEIZE CONTROL OF THE FDA can perhaps best be measured by what ensued in the year following the action.
 Government agencies dealing with AIDS, particularly the FDA and NIH, began to listen to us, to include us in decision-making, even to ask for our input."